"Ackley and Stanciu enlarge our understanding of Wisconsin Oneida history and the work of Haudenosaunee women."—Native American and Indigenous Studies

-"Oddly, the explosion of scholarship about Native Americans has often featured more examples of historians talking about Indians than of scholars helping us to hear indigenous voices.
+"Oddly, the explosion of scholarship about Native Americans has often featured more examples of historians talking about Indians than of scholars helping us hear indigenous voices.
 This book is an exception.
 Thanks to Ackley and Stanciu we can now hear clearly a unique and challenging voice, set in context and brought to life by two outstanding scholars.
-Read and reflect."—Frederick E. Hoxie, Swanlund Professor, University of Illinois, Urbana/Champaign,
+Read and reflect."—Frederick E. Hoxie, University of Illinois, Urbana/Champaign

 "This work will restore to the field of Native American studies an important but often forgotten figure.
-The time is right for a critical reevaluation of Laura Kellogg’s writings and political legacy."—Scott Manning Stevens, Director of the Newberry Library’s D’Arcy McNickle Center for American Indian and Indigenous Studies,
+The time is right for a critical reevaluation of Laura Kellogg’s writings and political legacy."—Scott Manning Stevens, director, Native American Studies Program, Syracuse University

-"Our Democracy is Kellogg's most comprehensive discussion of the difficulties American Indians faced and the fullest explanation of her plan to develop cooperative industrial villages on Indian reservations."—A. LaVonne Brown Ruoff, author of Literatures of the American Indian,
+"Our Democracy is Kellogg's most comprehensive discussion of the difficulties American Indians faced and the fullest explanation of her plan to develop cooperative industrial villages on Indian reservations."—A. LaVonne Brown Ruoff, author of American Indian Literatures

 Laura Cornelius Kellogg was an eloquent and fierce voice in early twentieth century Native American affairs.
 An organizer, author, playwright, performer, and linguist, Kellogg worked tirelessly for Wisconsin Oneida cultural self-determination when efforts to Americanize Native people reached their peak.
 She is best known for her extraordinary book Our Democracy and the American Indian (1920) and as a founding member of the Society of American Indians.
 In an era of government policies aimed at assimilating Indian peoples and erasing tribal identities, Kellogg supported a transition from federal paternalism to self-government.
 She strongly advocated for the restoration of tribal lands, which she considered vital for keeping Native nations together and for obtaining economic security and political autonomy.